 - ½ cup Lily's sugar free dark chocolate chips

 - Grease muffin tin or loaf pan with non-stick spray, or line loaf pan with parchment paper.

-- In large bowl, whisk together almond flour, flaxseed meal, baking soda, salt, xanthan gum, and cinnamon.
+- In large bowl, whisk together almond flour, flaxseed meal, baking powder, salt, xanthan gum, and cinnamon.
 Set aside.

 - In another bowl, use hand mixer or stand mixer to beat butter and Brown Swerve together on high speed until smooth and creamy, approximately 2 minutes.

 - Lower speed to medium.
 Add eggs one-at-a-time, beating mixture well after each addition.